Crown and Bridge Instructions

-- When anesthesia has been used, your lips, teeth, and tongue may be numb for several hours after the appointment.
-Avoid any chewing until the numbness has completely worn off.
-It is easy to bite or burn your tongue or lip while numb.
+- When anesthesia has been used, your lips, teeth, and tongue may be numb for a few hours after the appointment.
+Avoid any chewing until the numbness has completely worn off as you may bite your tongue, cheek, or lip.

 - Following the first appointment for a crown or bridge procedure, sometimes a temporary crown is placed on the tooth or teeth involved.
 This will protect them while the custom restoration is being made.